frodare/amiable-forms/README.md

 # Getting Started

-First wrap the form components with the `<Form>` component provided by `amiable-forms`.
+First wrap the form components with the `<AmiableForm>` component provided by `amiable-forms`.
 This will not add any visual components or inject any props.
 Its purpose is only to provide a context for the hooks to use.

-Fields components can be defined with the `useField` hook.
+Field components can be defined with the `useField` hook.
 This can be done many different ways, a very simplistic version is shown in the example below.

 The last hook that will most likely be required is the `useSubmit` hook which provides an `onSubmit` method.